 MFA, Ohio University

 BFA, Auburn University

-Ashley Butler is a Lecturer for the Auburn University Department of Theatre with a pedagogical focus on introductory theatre courses such as Introduction to Theatre for Non-Majors, Acting I, and Text Analysis.
+Ashley Butler is a lecturer in the Department of Theatre at Auburn University.
+Her pedagogical focus is on introductory theatre courses such as Introduction to Theatre for Non-Majors, Acting I, and Text Analysis.
 She is also a creative director and graphic designer specializing in arts marketing and non-profit fundraising, and serves in these capacities on the AU Theatre marketing team.

 Butler received her MFA from Ohio University and a BFA from Auburn University, both in acting.
 More recently, she has studied song and monologue interpretation with acclaimed stage and film actor and singer Betty Buckley as well as continued her dance and movement training.